chapel-lang/chapel/frontend/doc/file-format.rst

 ------------

 The uAST section consists of serialized uAST entries in the order they appear within the file.
-The top-level entries are concatenated.
-Note that the symbol table can point to an individual entry.
+The top-level entry will be the uAST for the corresponding module.
+Note that the symbol table can point to an individual entry within the serialized uAST.

 IDs are not stored here.
 They are recomputed when the uAST is read.

 The uAST section consists of:

  * 8 bytes of magic number 0x0003bb1e5ec110e0
+ * 8 bytes: the number of bytes of serialized uAST entries
- * 8 bytes: the number of uAST entries
+ * 8 bytes: the total number of uAST entries
  * the contained entries, where each entry consists of:

    * 1 byte, tag indicating which uAST element it is (e.g. Variable or Forall)
    * attribute group child num (variable-byte encoded)
-   * the L bytes storing the additional information (where L can be determined from the tag)
+   * L bytes storing the additional information for the uAST element (where L can be determined from the tag)
    * variable-byte encoded number of children
    * the children, where each is stored as a uAST entry as described here